pages-themes/minimal/pages/events/DMCM2024/posters.md

 - P13: *"Side-by-side comparison of mechanisms of psoriasis and atopic dermatitis: an interactive explorable model"*
 by Oxana Lopata, Marcio Luis Acencio, Reinhard Schneider, Venkata Satagopam and Marek Ostaszewski

-- P14: *"The Constrained-Disorder-Principle (CDP) - based artificial intelligence platform improves therapeutic interventions using regulated biological variability"*
-by Yaron Ilan
+- P14: To be confirmed